cecileung1208/Hawaii-Climate-Analysis/README.md

 ### **Daily Normals**

-The daily_normal function was used to calculate the averages for the min, avg, and max temperatures for my trip.
-This date string will be in the format %m-%d that will use all historic TOBS that match that date string.
+The temperatures here show that the temperature is quite warm and barely any fluctuations in the temperature.

 ![Image](https://github.com/cecileung1208/SQLAlchemy-Surfs-Up/blob/master/Output%20Files/Daily%20Normals.png)